 Inaction can be Action

 I’ve said before that inaction, in certain cases, can be action.
 You are holding an important line with your stance.
 I see this as the opposite of doing nothing.
 You have treatment figured out for her, you continue to maintain communication and to offer your help with treatment, you’re getting some sleep.
 There is movement.
 Look into the pros and cons of section 35.
-We’ve written several articles about section 35.
-It is not a panacea but it’s something you can do.
+We’ve written several articles about section 35 on our member site It is not a panacea but it’s something you can do.

 You simply cannot chase her around trying to protect her from herself.
 Allowing her home wouldn’t make things any safer for her if she’s continuing to use.
 You are doing what you can.